telerik/winforms-docs/editors/time-picker/localization.md

 * Start by creating a descendant of the __RadTimePickerLocalizationProvider__class.

-* Override the __GetLocalizedString(string id)__method and provide a translation for the label and user messages.
+* Override the __GetLocalizedString(string id)__ method and provide a translation for the label and user messages.
 If a translation is not provided, the default value will be returned.
-This behavior is guaranteed by the call to the base __GetLocalizedString__method in the __default__clause of the __switch__statement in the example.
+This behavior is guaranteed by the call to the base __GetLocalizedString__ method in the __default__ clause of the __switch__ statement in the example.

-Below is a sample implementation of an English localization provider:#_[C#] Localizing RadTimePicker Strings_
+Below is a sample implementation of an English localization provider:

+#### Localizing RadTimePicker Strings

 {{source=..\SamplesCS\Editors\TimePicker1.cs region=LocalizationProvider}}
 {{source=..\SamplesVB\Editors\TimePicker1.vb region=LocalizationProvider}}